RhodiumToad/pllua-ng/README.md

 (the user can install their own function into package.searchers to load modules from database queries if they so wish).

-pllua.on_trusted_init is run in trusted interpreters in the global env (not the sandbox env).
-It can do:
+pllua.on_init and pllua.on_trusted_init are run in trusted interpreters in the global env (not the sandbox env).
+They can do:

       trusted.allow('module', newname, mode, global)